FREQUENTLY ASKED QUESTIONS

 Are state parks and beaches open?

-The Governor’s Executive Orders have not closed beaches other than those at the request of Broward and Palm Beach counties (Executive Order 20-90opens PDF file ).
+The Governor’s Executive Orders have not closed beaches other than those at the request of Broward and Palm Beach counties (Executive Order 20-90).
 Florida’s Department of Environmental Protection will announce a phased-in re-opening of state parks.

 May childcare centers remain open?